Implementation of discrete positive operator valued measures on linear optical systems using cosine-sine decomposition

 \section{Results}

-In this section, we describe the scheme to implement an arbitrary POVM on optical systems.
+In this section, we describe the scheme to implement an arbitrary POVM on optical systems based on the second level of description of quantum measurements in which the measurement operators are specified.
 Here the internal degrees of freedom (DoF) of photons span the Hilbert space for the systems and the spatial modes serves as the ancilla.
-We use the Naimark Dilation theorem and CS decomposition to implement the POVM.
+We use Naimark dilation theorem and CS decomposition to implement the POVM.
 In order to implement an $n$-outcome POVM we require $n-1$ BS setups along with unitary transformations on the internal DoFs in each of the spatial modes, irrespective of the dimension of the system.
-As examples, we present a scheme for local filtering and single shot state tomography of a quantum state.
+As an example, we present a scheme single shot state tomography of a quantum state.

 We start with the simplest case of POVM, i.e., two-outcome POVM in Sec.~\ref{Sec:2-out} and generalize this result to $n$-outcome POVM in Sec.~\ref{sec:n_outcome}.